 EASTMINSTER PRESBYTERIAN CHURCH

-103 GREAT PEOPLE OF THE NEW TESTAMENT: Tom Sanders will be the teacher for this class which will use a DVD series from The Great Courses.
+GREAT PEOPLE OF THE NEW TESTAMENT: Tom Sanders (bio) will be the teacher for this class which will use a DVD series from the Great Courses.
 Each week, the class will explore the life of a different New Testament Figure.
-We will learn about John the Baptist, the Virgin Mary, several of the Apostles as well as other personalities in the New Testament.
+We will learn about Jesus, Mary Magdalene, and Paul, as well as other personalities in the New Testament.
 Along the way, we learn a something more about the Christian faith.

-104 BASICS OF PERSONAL FINANCE: This financial workshop is designed for those new to investing who would like to more deeply understand some concepts related to budgeting, investing and planning.
-Rusty Stuart, financial advisor for Edward Jones, will explore areas many retirees utilize but would like to know more about.
+BASICS OF PERSONAL FINANCE: This course is designed for those new to investing who would like to more deeply understand some concepts related to budgeting, investing, and planning.
+Rusty Stuart (bio), financial advisor for Edward Jones, will explore areas many retirees utilize but would like to know more about.
 His eight-week lesson plan is as follows:

-105 INTRODUCTION TO THE SPANISH LANGUAGE: Señora Isabel Ochoa-Youssef will introduce us to easy Spanish phases and sayings in this session.
+INTRODUCTION TO THE SPANISH LANGUAGE: Señora Isabel Ochoa-Youssef (bio) will introduce us to easy Spanish phases and sayings in this session.
 If you are new to this language, this is the session for you.
 Basic terms such as days, time, counting, food, and travels are a few of the topics Isabel will cover.
-Isabel suggests you may want to purchase Spanish Made Simple.
-Some copies are available for purchase at a discounted rate.
-Isabel will be continuing from the last term and begin on Lesson 5.
-New students will be expected to catch up from the beginning.
+This term, in our Spanish Made Simple book, we will start with Chapter 6.
+Copies of this book are available for purchase in class.

-203 CONVERSATIONAL SPANISH: Señora Isabel Ochoa-Youssef will offer various modalities of teaching such as talking, reading, and writing, experiences that will help you master and speak basic and intermediate Latin-American Spanish.
+CONVERSATIONAL SPANISH: Señora Isabel Ochoa-Youssef will offer, using various modalities such as talking, reading, and writing, experiences that will help you master and speak basic and intermediate Latin-American Spanish.
 Spanish has become the second language of many Americans especially here in Florida.
 Some knowledge is almost mandatory in south Florida.
 You have an opportunity to learn from a native of this language.
 Isabel suggests purchasing Spanish Made Simple.
-Copies will be made available in class at a discounted rate.
-This term, the class will pick up at Lesson 12.
-New enrollees are welcome but are responsible for “catching up” to this point.
+This term, the class will pick up at Chapter 26.
+New enrollees are responsible for “catching up” to this point.

 11: 00 AM